9.2-channel home theater receiver with Wi-Fi®, Bluetooth®, and Chromecast built-in

 Analog Video-to-HDMI Conversion: Analog composite and component video signals (480i only) input to the receiver will be converted to HDMI signals and then output from the receiver via its main HDMI monitor output to your TV.
 The resolution remains the same and is not upscaled.

-- ARC (Audio Return Channel): The receiver's main HDMI output features ARC (Audio Return Channel).
+- ARC (Audio Return Channel): The receiver's MAIN HDMI monitor output features ARC (Audio Return Channel).
 This feature allows audio to be sent from your compatible HDTV to your receiver through the same HDMI cable already being used to send audio and video to your HDTV.
 This eliminates the need for extra cables connected to your television.